 2021 – BYCS India Foundation established

-The Junior Bicycle Mayor’s role is to offer a child’s perspective and imagination to the realm of cycling activation, with the goal of making cities fit for all ages.
+The Youth Bicycle Mayor’s role is to offer a teenager’s perspective and imagination to the realm of cycling activation, with the goal of making cities fit for all ages.
 They work alongside the senior Bicycle Mayor of their city to create tangible impact.
-Currently, there are 5 Junior Bicycle Mayors, ages 10-17, who represent cities in the Netherlands, India, and Ireland.
+Currently, there are 5 Youth Bicycle Mayors, who represent cities in the Netherlands, India, and Ireland.

 Cape Town, South Africa

 Buenos Aires, Argentina

 La Libertad, Ecuador

 San Juan, Puerto Rico

 New York City, United States of America